fasterius/ATRADA/README.md

 ## Usage

 Using ATRADA is simple.
 All you need is the installed package itself and your TRA data in a `CSV` file.
-Analysing the activity in each well of your experiment requires very little code:
+Analysing the maximal activity in each well of your experiment requires very little code:

 ```{r